 How Wankel Engine Works?

 Typically, a Wankel rotor engine has a three-lobe rotor, which forms three spaces around it in an oval chamber.
-The four main cycles of intake, compression, power, and exhaust run simultaneously in three places around the rotor during the engine is operating.
+The four main cycles of intake, compression, power, and exhaust run simultaneously in three places around the rotor during the engine are operating.

-The figures (i) represent the fuel intake, in which the rotor side AB creates suction.
+Figures (i) represent the fuel intake, in which the rotor side AB creates suction.
 The mixture of the air/fuel from the carburetor enters the suction chamber.
 As the rotor turns clockwise, the mixture is compressed between the rotor and the chamber as at (ii).

 The engine delivers power almost continuously.
 The eccentric motion of the rotor produces vibrations, which are reduced by using a symmetrically mounted flywheel.

 You might like: What is the function of a Single Cylinder Engine?

 Why is the Wankel Engine so uncommon?

 Nowadays, Wankel engines are uncommon due to the following reasons:

 #1 Low Thermal Efficiency